 Once a year, the Audit Committee will have the opportunity to attend two scheduled private discussions, one with the Council's External Auditors (KPMG) and the other with the Head of Governance.
-Following on from these discussions, feedback on the Head of Governance's performance is provided by the Chairman of the Audit Committee to the Corporate Director of Resources (S151 Officer) prior to the Head of Governances annual performance appraisal taking place.
+Following on from these discussions, feedback on the Head of Governance's performance is provided by the Chairman of the Audit

+Committee to the Service Director Performance and Innovation prior to the Head of Governances annual performance appraisal taking place.